realm/BarCodes-Demo/README.md

 ### Client Description

-The client is a simple `UITableView` based application that shows all known scanned object and allows the user to scan new objects for insertion into a synchronized  Realm database.
+The client is a simple `UITableView` based application that shows all known scanned objects and allows the user to scan new objects for insertion into a synchronized Realm database.
 The client operates on an extremely minimal data model  - just enough to capture the barcode, a description of the object and creation/modification dates:

 ```swift
 class Item : Object {